cisco/mindmeld/docs/source/userguide/role_classifier.rst

 .. note::

     This is an in-depth tutorial to work through from start to finish.
-Before you begin, read :ref:`Step 7 <domain_classification>` of the Step-By-Step Guide.
+Before you begin, read the :ref:`Step-by-Step Guide <quickstart>`, paying special attention to :doc:`Step 7 <../quickstart/07_train_the_natural_language_processing_classifiers>`.

 Access a role classifier
 ------------------------